 WAS \$44.95 NOW \$39.95 RF51Y AM-FM portable with pushbutton Weather feature.
 AFC on FM, AGC on AM.
 Telescoping FM Weather antenna.
-Includes earphone.
-AC or battery operation.
+Includes AC or earphone. battery operation.

-by Martha Fanning he described as "very successful' Responding to the possibility of future parties, he said it is not known if they will occur.
+Birsic elaborates on free ticket allocation system by Martha Fanning Staff Reporter Tom Birsic, Student Union Director, explained the com-plimentary ticket allocation system while speaking at the Hall President's Council meeting last night, in Fisher Birsic outlined this year's method as compared to last year's and explained alterations.
+"Last year Student Union produced their own concerts and distributed complimentary tickets liberally," he commented.
+He noted that when Student Union produces a concert it receives 200 complimentary tickets, 100 of which go to the ACC per contract agreement.
+Due to the loss of \$20,000 last year through concerts, Student Union has co-sponsored 2 of the 3 concerts held this year.
+"The number of complimentary tickets for the Rod Stewert and Jethro Tull concert was 100 and 50 went immediately to the ACC," Birsic remarked.
+"There is no set formula for passing out these tickets.
+This year it has been done on an ad-hoc basis," he added.
+Birsic also commented on this vear's first Armory Party which he described as "very successful" Responding to the possibility of future parties, he said it is not known if they will occur.
 "We ran that party without liability insurance because the insurance fell through four days before the party was scheduled," he said.
 Insurance plans are being looked into but the cost is a major factor.
 Birsic also mentioned other services and committees under the Student Union giving the HPC a clearer idea of the scope of that branch of Student Government. included Other business discussion on hall allotments.
 Denis Sullivan, chairman of the committee, requested that the halls submit their budget requests again with priorities assigned to items for which the money was requested.
 A rough draft of the HPC Participation Policy was passed out for consideration by the council during the week.
 The council will vote on the policy at a future meeting.
-The policy was designed in order to eliminate any misunderstandings arising from ac- Birsic elaborates on free ticket allocation system Staff Reporter Tom Birsic, Student Union Director, explained the complimentary ticket allocation system while speaking at the Hall President's Council meeting last night, in Fisher.
-Birsic outlined this year's method as compared to last year's and explained alterations.
+The policy was designed in order to eliminate any misunderstandings arising from ac-Lists noting the recipients of the tivities jointly organized and with being very honest as to the odds of the seniors in getting pilot training.